MarioR95/SoftwareReuse/README.md

 What things you need to install the software and how to install them

-1.Download and install 'Neo4j' graph database software from here: https://bit.ly/2OQxgbf
+* Download and install 'Neo4j' graph database software from here: https://bit.ly/2OQxgbf

-2.Download and install 'Node.js' javascript server from here: https://bit.ly/1Wdc3FQ
+* Download and install 'Node.js' javascript server from here: https://bit.ly/1Wdc3FQ

-3.Download and install 'Java JDK version 1.10' from here: https://bit.ly/2N5ECpD
+* Download and install 'Java JDK version 1.10' from here: https://bit.ly/2N5ECpD

-*We suggest download of 'Visual Studio Code' IDE from here: https://bit.ly/1J6QrU6
+* We suggest download of 'Visual Studio Code' IDE from here: https://bit.ly/1J6QrU6

 ### Installing